 Local shops and e-commerce businesses can show off their products, answer questions, and compete with larger platforms like Lazada or Shopee.
 While you might not reach as many people as these big platforms, you can provide personalized service and build strong relationships with your customers.

 A website lets you present your products, share details, and even take orders directly.
 For brick-and-mortar stores, it works like an online catalog that customers can explore before they come to your store, making their visit quicker and easier.
+Having your own e-commerce website also means you don't have to worry about marketplace fees eating into your profits or losing customers to competitors featured on the same platform.

 Health, Beauty & Wellness